lpamminger/theoretical-rainfall-partitioning-shifts/README.md

 # theoretical-rainfall-partitioning-shifts
 Exploring how climate change could alter rainfall-partitioning.
-See paper X.
+Paper yet to be submitted.